Head and Brain Injury Solicitors

 The doctors advising as part of the medical negligence claim said when he first visited his GP Mr W had suffered a minor bleed from the aneurysm.
 He should have been referred to hospital for further investigation.
 If he had attended hospital the aneurysm would have been diagnosed.
 He still would have required surgery but his long term outcome would have been much better.

-Mr W made a compensation claim for damages for the difference in how his health would have been if he had been referred to hospital after seeing his GP and his condtion after major surgery.
+Mr W made a compensation claim for damages for the difference in how his health would have been if he had been referred to hospital after seeing his GP and his condition after major surgery.
 The difference in the quality of his life was very marked.

 Funding my compensation claim